 The ADS Waiting List is approximately 2-3 years from the time you achieve your "Ready Date".

-The PN Waiting List is approximately 6 months to 1 years from the time you achieve your “Ready Date”.
+The PN Waiting List is approximately 1 year (or less) from the time you achieve your “Ready Date”.

 The date you finish your last program admission requirement.
 You will receive a letter from the Health Admissions Coordinator announcing this date.

 AD - High school GPA of at least 2.5 (or GED equivalent) or a College GPA of at least 2.0 for students with 12 or more college credits.

 PN - High school GPA of at least 2.0 (or GED equivalent) or a College GPA of at least 2.0 for students with 12 or more college credits.

 AD & PN – HESI Test.
 (See catalog or Health Programs General Information for minimum score required)

 AD – Chemistry and Biology (1 year in high school with C- or higher, or college equivalent).
 At GRCC, these classes would be: CHM110 and BI101 or any Biology course that has a lab.

 AD & PN 7 Panel Drug Screen and Preliminary Background Check through Campus Police required.